-When considering our minimum estimated EBITDA, you should keep in mind the risk factors and other cautionary statements under "Risk Factors."
-Any of the risks discussed in this prospectus could cause our actual results of operations to vary significantly from those supporting our minimum estimated EBITDA.
+When considering our financial forecast, you should keep in mind the risk factors and other cautionary statements under "Risk Factors."
+Any of the risks discussed in this prospectus could cause our actual results of operations to vary significantly from the financial forecast.

-We are providing our minimum estimated EBITDA and related assumptions to supplement our pro forma and historical financial statements in support of our belief that we will have sufficient available cash to allow us to pay cash distributions on all of our outstanding common and subordinated units for each quarter in the four-quarter period ending December 31, 2007 at our stated initial distribution rate.
+We are providing the financial forecast to supplement our pro forma and historical financial statements in support of our belief that we will have sufficient available cash to allow us to pay cash distributions on all of our outstanding common and subordinated units for each quarter in the four-quarter period ending December 31, 2007 at our stated initial distribution rate.
 Please see below under "- Assumptions and Considerations" for further information as to the assumptions we have made for the financial forecast.

-We do not undertake any obligation to release publicly the results of any future revisions we may make to the assumptions used in generating minimum estimated EBITDA or to update those assumptions to reflect events or circumstances after the date of this prospectus.
+We do not undertake any obligation to release publicly the results of any future revisions we may make to the financial forecast or to update this financial forecast to reflect events or circumstances after the date of this prospectus.
 Therefore, you are cautioned not to place undue reliance on this information.

-Statement of Minimum Estimated EBITDA
+Statement of Forecasted Results of Operations and Minimum Estimated EBITDA

-Twelve Months Ending December 31, 2007
+Decem Months Ending aber 31, 2007

-(in millions of dollars, except for per unit data)
+ons of dollars, r per unit data)

 Operating revenues \$ 358.5

 Hedging gain (loss) 15.0

 Total operating revenues 373.5

 Product purchases 256.4

 Operating expense 23.7

 General and administrative expense 7.5

 Depreciation and amortization expense 55.2

-Interest expense, net 21.6
+Interest expense, net 21.4

-Net income \$ 9.1
+Net income \$ 9.3

-Adjustments to reconcile net income to minimum estimated EBITDA:
+Adjustments to reconcile net income to estimated EBITDA:

 Add:

 Depreciation and amortization expense 55.2

-Interest expense, net 21.6
+Interest expense, net 21.4

+Estimated EBITDA(1) 85.9

+Adjustments to reconcile estimated EBITDA to estimated cash available for distribution:

 Less:

-Cash reserves(1) 7.6

-Minimum estimated EBITDA(2) 78.3

-Adjustments to reconcile minimum estimated EBITDA to estimated cash available for distribution:

-Less:

 Cash interest expense 20.8

 Expansion capital expenditures 1.8

 Maintenance capital expenditures 15.0

-Add: 1.0
+Add:

-Borrowing to fund expansion capital expenditures .
-1.8
+Borrowing to fund expansion capital expenditures 1.8

-Estimated cash available for distribution \$ 42.5
+Estimated cash available for distribution \$ 50.1

 Per unit minimum annual distribution \$ 1.35

 Annual distributions to:

 Public common unitholders \$ 26.1

 Targa 16.4

 Total minimum annual cash distributions 42.5

-Ratio of consolidated indebtedness to consolidated EBITDA(3) 3.5x

-Ratio of consolidated EBITDA to consolidated interest expense(3) 4.1x
+Excess of cash available for distributions over minimum annual distributions \$ 7.6

+Calculation of minimum estimated EBITDA necessary to pay minimum annual cash distributions:

+Estimated EBITDA \$ 85.9

+Less: 00.0

+Excess of cash available for distributions over minimum annual distributions 7.6

+Minimum estimated EBITDA necessary to pay minimum, annual cash distributions \$ 78.3

+Interest coverage ratio(2) 4.12

+Leverage ratio(2) 3.52

+reserved rano(z) 3.3.